 By the time you see the effects of blossom-end-rot, the damage has already been done.
 The conditions which led to the disorder may have occurred several days or even weeks ago.

 To avoid blossom-end-rot, maintain adequate moisture, locate the garden in well-drained soil, mulch the soil to reduce water loss, and fertilize with a “complete” fertilizer.
 If your soil actually IS low in calcium, adding gypsum (calcium sulfate) at a rate of 3-4#/100 sq. ft. annually, or ½ cup per transplant at the time of planting will alleviate the deficiency.
+Please be aware that Central Texas soils usually have sufficient amounts of calcium, and addition of gypsum should only be made on the basis of a reliable soil test.

 The problem always seems worse than it is, as the first fruit to ripen is often the fruit effected.
 Actually, less than 10% of all fruit produced by an effected plant will be damaged.
 Simply remove the effected fruit and vow to be more consistent in watering!